EXCLUSIVELY CANON, ESSENTIAL FOR EOS USERS

 Then, in September 2016, the EOS M5 was announced.
 It featured a range of connectivity options – Wi-Fi, NFC (Near Field Communication) and, for the first time in an EOS camera, Bluetooth.
 Canon reported that the inclusion of Bluetooth "enables constant connection between a smart device and the camera, for easy activation of a full Wi-Fi connection."
 When used in combination with the Canon Camera Connect app, the Bluetooth connection also enabled use of a smart device "as a wireless remote for scenes that demand a faster shutter release such as wildlife."

-Roll forward a few months into 2017 and three new EOS cameras are launched, all of which feature Bluetooth – the EOS 77D, EOS 800D and mirrorless EOS M6.
+Roll forward a few months into 2017 and three new EOS cameras were launched, all of which featured Bluetooth – the EOS 77D, EOS 800D and mirrorless EOS M6.
 Announced alongside the two DSLR cameras was this new Bluetooth Remote BR-E1, which finally realised the potential of those early devices we'd seen at Photokina in 2014.

 Pairing the BR-E1 with your EOS camera